 Written Statement of Action for Wakefield

 The local area of Wakefield was inspected by OFSTED and CQC from 12th to 16th of June 2017 to assess the effectiveness of the area in implementing the Special Educational Needs and/or Disabilities (SEND) reforms, as set out in the Children and Families Act 2014, and to be assured that the impact on outcomes is being achieved.

-The Chief Inspector determined that NHS Wakefield Clinical Commissioning Group (CCG) are required to submit a Written Statement of Action (WSA) (this link will open a PDF document) because of significant areas of weakness in the local area’s arrangements for completing specialist diagnostic assessments of Autistic Spectrum Disorder (ASD).
+The Chief Inspector determined that NHS Wakefield Clinical Commissioning Group (CCG) is required to submit a Written Statement of Action (WSA) (this link will open a PDF document) because of significant areas of weakness in the local area’s arrangements for completing specialist diagnostic assessments of autism spectrum disorder (ASD).

 The requirement to produce the WSA reflected significant concerns from the Inspection team and required clear and direct action from NHS Wakefield CCG and our system partners, given the seriousness of this significant area of weakness, to make rapid and sustained improvement.

-The WSA for Wakefield, which was approved by regulators in December 2018, is Wakefield’s response to the concerns raised by the Inspection team in June 2017 and our actions to address this significant area of weakness.
+The WSA for Wakefield, which was approved by regulators in December 2017, is Wakefield’s response to the concerns raised by the inspection team in June 2017 and our actions to address this significant area of weakness.